The Story of Ken-Ton Schools

 The district's legacy of educational distinction has continued to this day.
 The district is known for its exceptional art and music education programs, extensive high school course offerings, and superb core academics.
 The district has a long history of athletic achievement, and high school teams have won numerous league, sectional and statewide titles.
 The district is also known for its innovative framework of mentoring, coaching, and staff development that has fostered a world-class teaching staff.

-The district’s two high schools, Kenmore East and Kenmore West, are two of only four International Baccalaureate (IB) schools in the eight counties of Western New York.
+Ken-Ton is one of only two school districts in the eight counties of Western New York to offer the International Baccalaureate Program.
 In 2020, both high schools were among the top high schools in the U.S. to earn the "Best High Schools" designation in the U.S. News & World Report's Best High Schools rankings.
 Receiving very high marks for College Readiness (a measure of how prepared students are for post-secondary success) and College Curriculum Breadth (a measure of rigorous college-level coursework), both schools placed in the top 25th percentile of schools nationwide, outperforming more than three-quarters of the 17,790 high schools ranked in the U.S.

 Percy, John W. “Pioneer Suburb: A History of Kenmore, New York With Background on the Town of Tonawanda.”
 Kenmore, NY: Partners’ Press Inc., 1974.